-The teacher population of 24 teachers has grown by 9% over five school years.
+The teacher population of 24 teachers has stayed relatively flat over five school years.

-Chevak School is ranked within the bottom 50% of all 466 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+Chevak School is ranked within the bottom 50% of all 461 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of Chevak School is 0.02, which is less than the diversity score at state average of 0.71.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data

 Overall Testing Rank